abbreviatedman/redux-freeze-tag/README.md

 const store = createStore(reduxFreeze(reducer, options));
 ```

-You can even use it on specific reducers only, if you wish.
+You can even configure which reducers to use `redux-freeze-tag` on.

 ```javascript
 import {combineReducers} from 'redux';